JuliaIntervals/TaylorModels.jl/docs/src/index.md

 expansion_point(t)
 ```

-Finally, note that the Taylor model type is a parametric structure with two fields,
+Finally, note that the Taylor model type has two parameters, `T` and `S`.
-`T` and `S`.
-The first field, `T`, refers to the numeric type of the coefficients of
+The first parameter, `T`, refers to the numeric type of the coefficients of
 the polynomial, in this case an interval with double precision floating point values
 (`Interval{Float64}`).
-The second field, `S`, refers to the numeric type of the interval
+The second parameter, `S`, refers to the numeric type of the interval
 that holds the remainder, expansion point and domain of interest (in this case `Float64`).

 ```@example range_bound_1d